astrolabsoftware/fink-website/content/post/2023-01-25-fink-update.md

 ---
 layout: post
 date: 2023-01-25
 title: Fink is expanding!
-Release 2.9
 author: fink
 tags: [release]
 ---

-The Fink release 2.9 includes new science modules exploring anomaly detection, time-series transformer for transient classification, and additional associations to various catalogs of astronomical objects.
+The Fink broker release 2.9 includes new science modules exploring anomaly detection, time-series transformer for transient classification, and additional associations to various catalogs of astronomical objects.
+Additionally, the Fink Science Portal release 2.1 adds a lot of new features!
 <!--more-->

 ## Crossmatch with catalogs